 We all know that there are two kinds of cholesterol; good and bad.
 You get good cholesterol from god fats and bad cholesterol from bad fats.
 Unfortunately for bacon lovers (I count myself among their number) bacon is high in bad fat.
 However, good fat is found in salmon.
 And salmon is awesome.

-But why on earth am about cholesterol?
+But why on earth am I ranting about cholesterol?
 Because your nonprofit has good cholesterol and bad cholesterol too.
 Except we don’t call it cholesterol—we call “overhead.”
 And we almost reflexively think of overhead as “bad”.
 And that’s a mistake.
 If you really examine it, not all overhead is bad.

 Like fats in our diet, it is often assumed that overhead in our organization must be cut in any way possible.
 And that’s true to a degree.
 You have to cut out the bad overhead and take on more good overhead.